Flowkey is an interactive piano lesson app available on desktop/laptop and mobile devices.

 One of the first things you’ll see when you visit the Flowkey website is a notice saying, “In Cooperation with Yamaha.”
 Now, that doesn’t guarantee satisfaction, but it’s undoubtedly an excellent place to start since not many know pianos like Yamaha.

-Our review will discuss everything from the pricing and setup process to the learning methods and progression path.
+This review will discuss everything from the pricing and setup process to the learning methods and progression path.
 Is Flowkey the best way to learn to play piano online?
 Let’s find out.

-Our verdict on Flowkey
+Final verdict on Flowkey

 Flowkey has some flaws, some annoying because they are so needless.
 But, the Flowkey way seems to be that the flaws are bad, and the good things are very good.

 In other words, it’s easier to forgive Flowkey’s shortcomings because the good stuff is better than most.
-It showcases excellent lesson selection and eagerness to encourage individuality and creativity; we can’t argue with that.
+It showcases excellent lesson selection and eagerness to encourage individuality and creativity; I can’t argue with that.

 No one likes to pay for something before knowing what they will get for their money.
 So, any good piano learning app will always offer some level of free content.